 When American airmen entered the European air war in 1942, they were fixated on daylight precision bombing of strategic targets.
 Unfortunately, they soon discovered that bomber raids deep into Germany without fighter escort led to an alarming loss of planes.
 A long and difficult air war ensued, and it was only with the development of long range fighter escorts that the American bombing campaign reached its full potential.
 From that point on, the attacks were interminable, the Americans by day and the British by night, and every sizable German city suffered massive destruction and heavy casualties.
 German industrial and transport facilities were also hit hard; nevertheless, the Germans maintained a certain level of weapons production to the very end.
 Conquest by ground troops was the only way to end the madness.

 The air war over Europe was very costly to aircraft and men.
-More than 50,000 British airmen died, and an equal number of Americans went down in flames.
+More than 40,000 British airmen died, and 40,00 Americans also made the ultimate sacrifice.
 The heroism of these aviators is difficult to overstate.
 Death rode the wings of every flight.
 Bravery, of course, knows no nationality.
-Russian air losses were perhaps even greater than those of the British and Americans.
+Russian air losses were perhaps even greater than those of the British or Americans.
 As for the Germans, very few of those bright eyed young Luftwaffe pilots who flew off to war in 1939 survived the conflict.

 All during the war Allied and Axis scientists worked on new techniques or devices to protect their own homelands while inflicting death and destruction on the enemy.
 Churchill referred to this as the “Wizard War”.
 The British initially surged ahead in the development of radar and sonar.
 Later they also developed the “dam buster” bomb.
 Although several nations had produced early jet aircraft models, the Germans were first to deploy an operational jet fighter; but it came too late to affect the air war in Europe.
 They made similar progress in submarine design (e.g., the snorkel), but again it was too late.
 The Germans also employed flying bombs (the V-1) and rockets (the V-2).
 The V-2 rocket was an amazing scientific achievement, but the V-1 and V-2 were essentially terror weapons and had little strategic impact.
 Of course, the greatest scientific effort of all related to the development of nuclear weapons.
 The British and the Americans were very fearful of German efforts along these lines, but the Germans expended most of their scientific expertise on other weaponry.